 She says these individual incidents only serve to draw attention to what Oceana believes is a much larger problem.

 "We really wanted to highlight these cases of vessels in suspicious areas where they are turning off their AIS, like no-take marine protected areas where commercial fishing is prohibited [and in] developing countries' waters, where [those countries] may not have effective monitoring and control policies in place," she says.

-The report's authors recommend that governments require vessels flying their flag be required to notify authorities when they turn off AIS, giving the reason.
+The report's authors recommend that governments require vessels flying their flag to notify authorities when they turn off AIS, giving the reason.

 Right now, Malarky says, "there's no public accountability" for suspicious behavior and that by requiring vessels to explain why they may have turned off AIS, authorities would be able to better monitor what is going on.